Responsible Lending and Marketing

 Many of the laws that protect borrowers are federal regulations known as Fair Lending Laws.
 Below are some important Fair Lending Laws in effect throughout the U.S. mandated by the federal government.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act are meant to protect consumers from lenders who engage in unfair lending practices.
 The Act authorizes the Consumer Financial Protection Bureau (CFPB) with the ability to enforce Fair Lending Laws.
-All consumers that use the services provided by OpenPayday.com are urged to file a complaint with this agency in the event a problem arises regarding their loan.
+All consumers that use the services provided by OpenPayday.com are urged to file a complaint with the CFPB in the event a problem arises regarding your loan or relationship with your lender.

 The Truth in Lending Act (TILA) is designed to promote informed use of consumer credit by requiring disclosures about loan terms, costs, and fees in writing before the consumer takes any responsibility for the loan.
 TILA also gives consumers the right to cancel certain credit transactions that involve a lien on the consumer’s dwelling, provides a manner for fair and timely resolution of credit billing disputes and regulates credit card practices.
 The Act does not, however, regulate the charges that may be imposed for consumer credit.
 The lenders in our network are required to provide consumers with clearly written and identifiable interest rates, late fees, rollover charges and any other fees that may be associated with their loan before the consumer signs the loan documents.